 I am a medievalist by training so any time we can bring up knights and castles is a bonus for me.
 I am also a competitive olympic-style archer.

-Brandeis Univeristy - BA, History and Art History
+Undergraduate Degree: Brandeis Univeristy - Bachelor in Arts, History and Art History

 ACT Composite: 34